coathier/scalingmobs/README.md

 # Scaling Mobs
 This is a server side mod that allows for scaling of the attributes health, damage and speed.
 You can configure it through a file and choose on what days the attributes should be applied/active.

+Currently attributes are applied to all hostile entities except the Warden, Wither and Ender Dragon.
+In case of more demand customizable filters might be added.

 Here's a list of the configuration options that can be found in the `scalingmobs.toml` file within the configuration directory.
 | Name                | Value                                                                         | Description                                                                                                                                                                                                                                                                                                             |
 | ------------------- | ----------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |